corimandl/LV_ABM/README.md

 driving population dynamics.
 The model is implemented in ABMax, a JAX-based ABM framework enabling parallelized simulation on hardware accelerators.

-A differentiable loss function is defined over population trajectories to reward sustained oscillations, correct predator-prey phase lag, bounded populations, and long-term stability.
+A loss function is defined over population trajectories to reward sustained oscillations, correct predator-prey phase lag, bounded populations, and long-term stability.
 Environmental and demographic parameters are optimized using CMA-ES against this objective.
 Agent controllers are